-In total O’Neill won 31 caps for his country and scored four goals the undoubted highlight being the night he found the net twice in a memorable 5-3 European Championship win over Austria at a rain-soaked Windsor Park in November 1995.
+In total O’Neill won 31 caps for his country and scored four goals, the undoubted highlight being the night he found the net twice in a memorable 5-3 European Championship qualifiers win over Austria at a rain-soaked Windsor Park in November 1995.

-The Portadown-born midfielder played for no fewer than 13 clubs during his 20-year playing career which included a successful stint in the Irish League with Glentoran helping them a league title in 2003.
+The Portadown-born midfielder played for no fewer than 13 clubs during his 20-year playing career which included a successful stint in the Irish League with Glentoran, helping them to secure a league title in 2003.

-Following his retirement from playing in 2004, he gained his first taste of managerial experience when he became assistant to Cowdenbeath manager, and a former teammate at Dundee United, Mixu Paatelainen.
+Following his retirement from playing in 2004, he gained his first taste of management when he became assistant to Cowdenbeath manager, and a former teammate at Dundee United, Mixu Paatelainen.

-Two years later he was appointed as manager of Brechin City before taking up the reigns at Shamrock Rovers in December 2008 where he named his former international colleague Jim Magilton as his number two.
+Two years later he was appointed as manager of another Scottish club, Brechin City, before taking up the reins at Shamrock Rovers in December 2008 where he named his former international colleague Jim Magilton as his number two.

-During his three-year spell at Tallaght he led Rovers to two League titles and FAI Cup success as well as making history in 2011 by becoming the first manager to guide a League of Ireland side to the Group stages of the Europa League.
+During his three-year spell in Dublin he led Rovers to two league titles and FAI Cup success as well as making history in 2011 by becoming the first manager to guide a League of Ireland side to the group stages of the UEFA Europa League.

-In February 2012, O’Neill succeeded Nigel Worthington as Northern Ireland boss with his first game in charge being a 3-0 friendly defeat to Norway at the National stadium.
+In February 2012 O’Neill succeeded Nigel Worthington as Northern Ireland boss with his first game in charge being a 3-0 friendly defeat to Norway at Windsor Park.

-Although results during his first qualifying campaign were indifferent there were still positive performances from the team especially the draw in Portugal and the home victory over Russia.
+Although results during his first qualifying campaign were indifferent there were still positive performances from the team, especially a draw in Portugal and a home victory over Russia.

 However, Michael O’Neill’s side got off to a magnificent start when, for the first time in their history, Northern Ireland took maximum points from their opening three matches.

-The squad continued their excellent form throughout the qualifying campaign with qualification for the Finals of a major tournament for the first time in 30 years being confirmed with an impressive 3-1 victory at the National Stadium against Greece.
+The squad continued their excellent form throughout the qualifying campaign, with qualification for a major tournament for the first time in 30 years being confirmed with an impressive 3-1 victory at the National Stadium against Greece.

-At EURO 2016, Northern Ireland progressed to the knockout stages of the tournament thanks mainly to a memorable 2-0 win over Ukraine in Lyon and despite being eliminated from the competition at the round-of-16 by Wales, O’Neill had cemented his name in Northern Ireland folklore.
+At Euro 2016 Northern Ireland progressed to the knockout stages of the tournament thanks mainly to a memorable 2-0 win over Ukraine in Lyon.
+And, despite being eliminated from the competition at the round-of-16 stage by Wales, O’Neill had cemented his name in Northern Ireland folklore.

-In 2017 he was awarded the MBE by the Queen for his services to football and the community in Northern Ireland.
+In 2017 he was awarded an MBE by The Queen for his services to football and the community in Northern Ireland.

-After the success achieved at the EURO’s, O’Neill led Northern Ireland to the brink of their first World Cup Finals in 32 years only to fall at the final hurdle following a controversial two-legged play-off defeat to Switzerland.
+After the success at the Euros, O’Neill led Northern Ireland to the brink of their first World Cup finals in 32 years only to fall at the final hurdle following a controversial two-legged play-off defeat to Switzerland.

-In November 2019, he left his post as national team manager in to take over the managerial hot seat at Championship side Stoke City before leaving the role in August 2022.
+In November 2019 he left his post as national team manager to take over the managerial hotseat at EFL Championship club Stoke City before leaving the role in August 2022.